 Her words really caused me to stop and think.
 If God really was leading us down the road of adoption, He would make a way for us.
 Somehow, the money we needed would come.
 With that realization, we began to prayerfully move forward with fundraising efforts.

-Here are some of the ideas we came up with.
-Hopefully you can use these as a springboard for your own ideas.
+Here are some of the ideas for fundraising we came up with.
+Hopefully, you can use these as a springboard for your own ideas.

 1. Check with your employer and/or your health insurance to see if they offer any adoption assistance.
 Many of them do, and it’s a great benefit!

 2. Start looking into adoption grants.
 It’s easy.
 Just Google it and a whole list will pop up.
 Apply for as many as you qualify for.
-Places like Help Us Adopt, and Gift of Adoption Fund have a selection process twice a year.
-Just remember that grants can be hard to come by since there are many people who apply for them, but it never hurts to try!
+Just remember that grants can be hard to come by since many people apply for them, but it never hurts to try!

 3. Take a good look at your own finances.
 Where can you cut back?
 We didn’t have a lot of wiggle room in our personal budget, but we noticed that if we quit eating out as often, we could save around $100 each month.